raul23/pyebooktools/docs/examples.rst

 Avoid long command lines with ``use-config``
 --------------------------------------------
-Sometimes, it might be more convenient to edit the configuration file ``config.py`` instead of building a long command in the terminal with all the options for a given subcommand (e.g. ``organize``).
+Sometimes, it might be more convenient to edit the main configuration file `config.py`_ instead of building a long command in the terminal with all the options for a given subcommand (e.g. ``organize``).

 For example, you might have the following long subcommand: